-8 Top-Rated Tourist Attractions on Zákynthos
+10 Top-Rated Attractions & Things to Do on Zákynthos

-1 Zákynthos Town (Zante Town)
+2. Zákynthos Town (Zante Town)

 The town's main church, Agios Dionysios, which houses the relics of the town's patron saint, dates from 1708 and was reconstructed in 1954.
 For spectacular views over town and the port, go up to the village of Bohali (2.5 kilometers) to the ruined Venetian castle, set in a park with pine trees.
 This attraction was also largely destroyed by the earthquake, but you can still see the main gate (bearing the Lion of St. Mark, the symbol of Venice), the outer walls, and battlements.

-2 Byzantine Museum
+3. Byzantine Museum

 Address: Solomos Square, 29100 Zakynthos Town

 Built in the 1660s, this proud mansion is one of the few old buildings to have survived the 1953 earthquake, which wiped out most of Zakynthos Town.
 It is owned by the Roma family, who decided to renovate it and opened it to the public in 2007.
 Inside, you can see period furniture, paintings, and books, giving you some idea of how local aristocrats lived in the centuries prior.

 Address: Louka Carrer 19, Zakynthos Town 29100

 5. Blue Caves